-This event is co-sponsored by Georgetown University’s Africa-China Initiative, African Studies and Asian Studies programs, and Center for Contemporary Arab Studies in the Walsh School of Foreign Service with the Initiative for U.S.-China Dialogue on Global Issues.
+This event was co-sponsored by Georgetown University’s Africa-China Initiative, African Studies and Asian Studies programs, and Center for Contemporary Arab Studies in the Walsh School of Foreign Service with the Initiative for U.S.-China Dialogue on Global Issues.

 Dawn Murphy is an associate professor of national security strategy at the U.S. National War College.